Everest Base Camp Trek

 - 12-night/13-day stay in simple lodges during the EBC trek.

-- Trek is accompanied by a local English-speaking sirdar and porter for the solo traveler Aparna Levine
+- Trek is accompanied by a local English-speaking sirdar and porter.

 - All surface transfers as per the itinerary by private a/c vehicle equipped with bottled water & wet tissues.